nsumashankar2002/Multilayer-Authentication-Smart-Voting-System/README.md

 - Update the MySQL connection details in the relevant scripts.

+## Team Members

+This project was done as a team for a special topic 2 as part of the college curriculum.
+The team members are:

+- V S Nithya Shree
+- P R Shashank
+- Kavana N
+- N S Umashankar

 ## Note

 - This project is designed for educational purposes.
 Ensure proper security measures for real-world use.